StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 Shortcuts give you direct access to detailed information about the specific component:

-* **Show component properties** - Opens the component properties popup.
+* **Show properties** - Opens the properties popup for the component.
 This is the same as clicking **SHOW ALL PROPERTIES** in the Component Details pane.
 * **Investigate in subview** - Opens a subview containing only this component.
 The subview allows you to investigate a single component in all perspectives without needing to adjust the view filters.
 This is the same as clicking INVESTIGATE IN SUBVIEW in the Component Details pane.

 ## Relations